-25. The Minister may, after consultation with the council, prescribe the qualifications obtained by virtue of examinations conducted by an accredited educational institution or examining authority in the Republic, which, when held singly or conjointly with any other qualification, entitle the holder thereof to registration in a registration category in terms of this Act if he or she has, before or in connection with or after the acquisition of the qualification in question, complied with such conditions or such requirements as 45 may be prescribed.
+25. The Minister may, in consultation with the Minister responsible for education and after consultation with the council, prescribe the qualifications obtained by virtue of examinations conducted by an accredited educational institution or examining authority in the Republic, which, when held singly or conjointly with any other qualification, entitle the holder thereof to registration in a registration category in terms of this Act if he or she has, before or in connection with or after the acquisition of the qualification in question, complied with such conditions or such requirements as may be prescribed.